meiti-x/Dashlib.css/README.md

 2. Create your feature branch (`git checkout -b feature/fooBar`)
 3. Commit your changes (`git commit -am 'Add some fooBar'`)
 4. Push to the branch (`git push origin feature/fooBar`)
-5. Create a new Pull Request
+5. Create a new Pull Request.

 ## Development